isomerpages/mlaw-acd/_information-for-regulated-dealers/3-guidance-materials.md

 #### [5.
 Inter Ministry Committee on Terrorist Designation](https://www.mha.gov.sg/inter-ministry-committee-terrorist-designation-(imc-td))

-The Inter-Ministry Committee on Terrorist Designation (IMC-TD) acts as Singapore's authority relating to the designation of terrorists.
+The Inter-Ministry Committee on Terrorist Designation ("**IMC-TD**") acts as Singapore's authority relating to the designation of terrorists.
 This prohibits any person/ entity from dealing with or providing any financial assistance to them, as required under the Terrorism (Suppression of Financing) Act.

 On MHA’s website on [IMC-TD](https://www.mha.gov.sg/inter-ministry-committee-terrorist-designation-(imc-td)), you will find information on counter terrorism financing legislation, IMC-TD’s process of designation, and relevant news articles.